subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```

 :::info
-In case someone wants to still perform the `metadata exploration` step manually and produce the resulting JSON file (for example for manual inspection, debugging or simple consultation) they can do so by following the instructions in previous section, and then use the generated file by changing the `specVersions` field in `typegen.json, and finally launching the command in a console.
+If you would like to perform the `metadata exploration` step manually and produce the resulting JSON file you can do so by following the instructions in the previous section.
+You can then make use of the generated file by changing the `specVersions` field in `typegen.json, launching the command in a console.

 ```json title="typegen.json"
 {